-The typical entry level on a S&T desk is an Associate type role.
+The typical entry level on an S&T desk is an Associate type role.
 Candidates can then move on to Director/Vice President, Executive Director, Managing Director and Head positions (firms vary in their actual titles).

-Traders on the brokerage side at banks/dealers (the sell side) may a) stay the firm for years and years or b) go on to work on the client side (the buy side).
+Traders on the brokerage side at banks/dealers (the sell side) may a) stay with the firm for years and years or b) go on to work on the client side (the buy side).
 However, many traders on the buy side may not have come from the sell side at all – some may have been on the client side for their entire careers, moving up into increasingly more important roles.

 Analyst: $100,000 to $150,000 (base salary plus bonus)

 Vice President/Director: $150,000 to $250,000+ (base salary plus bonus)